thisisswamy/notes-taking-react-app/README.md

-#To view application UI Page follow the link
+# To view the application UI Page follow the link

 Open[https://scribehow.com/shared/Create_Account_and_Take_Notes_with_Online_App__bMbdgBSdTNukm4SQQMX3Sw]